MyCookie/docker_cloud/README.md

 ### Networking

-Each stack is compromised of a few, interconnected, services.
+Each stack is composed of a few interconnected services.
 Most stacks have their own defined network in their YAML file.

 ### Portainer